-Our principal uses of capital for the first three months of 2015 were the acquisition and development of new and strategic lot positions, operating expenses, home construction, and the payment of routine liabilities.
-We used funds generated by operations, our cash reserves and availability under our expanded Credit Facility to meet our short-term working capital requirements.
+Our principal uses of capital for the second quarter of 2015 were the paydown of our Credit Facility, acquisition and development of new and strategic lot positions, operating expenses, home construction, and the payment of routine liabilities.
+We used funds generated by operations, our new debt offering and availability under our Credit Facility to meet our short-term working capital requirements.
 We remain focused on acquiring desirable land positions, generating positive margins in our homebuilding operations and maintaining a strong balance sheet to support future needs and growth, while leveraging land options where possible.